AmandaTevera/AmandaTevera/README.md

 Team work definitely made the dream work as various components and different teams had to come together to build something from the ground up :convenience_store: .
 I'm now transitioning into tech and enjoying this new challenge I have set for myself.

-I enjoy baking, decorating cakes and run a small home-based baking business <a href="https://www.instagram.com/cakeengineersa/?hl=en" title="Cake Engineer SA Instagram Page" target="_blank"> Cake Engineer SA </a>. 🍰
+I enjoy baking, decorating cakes and am the <a href="https://www.instagram.com/cakeengineersa/?hl=en" title="Cake Engineer SA Instagram Page" target="_blank"> Cake Engineer SA </a>. 🍰
 Cake decorating is a form of art which allows my creativity to flow, and is very satisfying.

 I enjoy the occassional jog but love taking high intensity group workout classes at the gym instead :slightly_smiling_face: